 Aim to avoid business/commuter peak time flights, particularly “red-eye” flights.
 Travel when the economy cabin is full, but business class is not to improve your chance of an upgrade.
 Think midday and midweek, especially during school holidays.
 If you travel when the economy cabin is not full, you’re unlikely to get moved forward.

 Airlines always want a full load of passengers, but people with flexible tickets often make last-minute changes/cancellations.
 To manage this commercially, they regularly overbook flights, knowing there will be “no-shows”.
 Sometimes this means there are more passengers than seats available.

 If a gate agent asks for volunteers to give up their seat, agree if they will upgrade you on the next flight.
 I’ve done this several times.
-You get a fully expensed delay plus a much better flight!
-If no one else wants to volunteer, you’re in a strong bargaining position…
+You get a fully expensed delay plus a much better trip!
+If no one else wants to volunteer, you’re in a strong bargaining position.

 A riskier strategy is to arrive at the boarding gate at the last possible moment.
-If you’re a frequent flyer, the economy cabin is overbooked and other passengers have already boarded, you might be offered an upgrade.
-If you’re a member of the airline’s loyalty programme your chances of this type of upgrade are higher.
+If you’re a frequent flyer, the economy cabin is overbooked, and other passengers have already boarded, the crew might offer you an upgrade.
+If you’re a member of the airline’s loyalty programme, your chances of getting upgraded this way are higher.

 How to Get Flight Upgrades: On the Plane